c4cs/c4cs.github.io/_commands/basics/echo.md

 $ echo *.cpp
 ~~~

-The following command line will show all the file under current directory.
+The following command line will show all the files under current directory.

 ~~~ bash
 $ echo *
 ~~~

 #### Example command
 'echo' can be used to show the environment value.
 The following command line will show user's PATH environment variable.

 ~~~ bash
 $ echo $PATH
 ~~~

 #### Example command
 `echo -e` flag is used to enable the backslash-escaped characters in following table: